 It is considered an open- air museum because of the architectural works and funerary sculpture.
 Prazeres Cemetery is the final resting place of some of the countries most illustrious figures.
 Artists, authors and government figures.

-You could spend hours lingering at this charming neighbourhood spot, traditional cuisine leans towards the Alentejo region.
+- You could spend hours lingering at the charming Solar dos Duques, traditional cuisine leans towards the Alentejo region.
 Great example of how interesting regional cuisine can be, you can feast on local delicacies like black pig and traditional dishes like Alheira à Trasmontana.
 Whatever you choose wash it down with a wine from the extensive wine list.
 There are only 50 seats so book in advance.

-This building used to be an old bakery from the early 1900’s.
-The food is no fills traditional Portuguese cuisine.
+- A Padaria do Povo is a converted bakery from the early 1900’s.
+The food is simple, inexpensive Portuguese fare.
 The service is fast and the daily specials are good value for money.

-If you prefer to stay in a local neighbourhood rather than the main touristy ones when visiting a city then Sao Bento Hotel in Campo de Ourique is a good option.
-The hotel has been refurbished recently.
+If you prefer a stay in a local neighbourhood rather than the main touristy ones when visiting Lisbon, then São Bento Hotel in Campo de Ourique is a good option.
+The hotel has been recently refurbished.
 It is very well located in the neighbourhood and near all public transport, less than five minutes walk from metro and bus, about a 30 minute walk to the city centre.

 I hope this has inspired you to visit Campo de Ourique and if you do be sure to let’s know your thoughts in the comments below.